rlf/CargoManagement/README.md

 # CargoManagement

-Extraction of the Cargo Network from Slimefun 4
+CargoManagement system severely influenced by the design of the Cargo Management System for Slimefun, but made as a standalone plugin.